deano87/loanCalculator/readme.md

 - Backend API
 - MySQL Database

+### Technology used

-Each service runs in its own container, all of which are managed by Docker Compose
+- Each service runs in its own container
+- Docker compose manages building/pulling the images and running the containers
+- The client and admin applications were built using ReactJS ES6, Redux, and React-Bootstrap, compiled using WebPack
+- Both applications are running on a nodeJS server
+- The backend API was developed using Lumen (A stripped down version of Laravel 5.4)

 ### Setup